ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 {PANEL:Progress Persistence}

 Processing progress is persisted and therefore it can be paused and resumed from the last point it was stopped.
-The persistence mechanism also ensures that no documents are missed even in the presence of failure, whether it's client side related, communication, or any other disaster.
+The persistence mechanism also ensures that no documents are missed even in the presence of failure, whether it's client-side related, communication, or any other disaster.
 Subscriptions progress is stored in the cluster level, in the `Enterprise edition`.
-In the case of node failure, the processing can be automatically failed over to another node.
+In the case of a node failure, the processing can be automatically failed over to another node.
 The usage of Change Vectors allows us to continue from a point that is close to the last point reached before failure rather than starting the process from scratch.
 {PANEL/}